limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ![screenshot-4](/assets/images/posts/trollcave-walkthrough/screenshot-4.png)

-The initial attempt to reset King's password (**Superadmin**) failed because only normal members' passwords can be reset.
-Well, let's just reset the password of an ordinary member and see what happens.
+The initial attempt to reset King's password (**Superadmin**) failed because password reset was for normal members.
+Well, let's reset the password of an ordinary member and see what happens.

-Just as it was mentioned in the blog post, the mailer had an issue resulting in the password reset URL presenting itself like so.
+As described in the blog post, the mailer had an issue resulting in the password reset URL presenting itself like so.

 ![screenshot-5](/assets/images/posts/trollcave-walkthrough/screenshot-5.png)

-Noticed the name of the user in the password reset URL?
-We could very well abuse it to reset the **Superadmin**'s password.
+Noticed the username in the password reset URL?
+We could abuse it to reset the King's password.

 ![screenshot-6](/assets/images/posts/trollcave-walkthrough/screenshot-6.png)

 ![screenshot-7](/assets/images/posts/trollcave-walkthrough/screenshot-7.png)

 Boom!
-I'm the King (**Superadmin**) :crown:
+I'm the King (**Superadmin**) now :crown:

 ### File Manager

-The sight of **File manager** caught my attention immediately since that's a pretty common way of putting files under the attacker's control into the environment.
+The sight of **File manager** caught my attention since that's a pretty common way of putting files under the attacker's control into the environment.

-The first file that I tried to upload was just some random text to see if there's any kind of filtering in place.
+The first file that I tried to upload was some random text to see if there's any kind of filtering in place.

 ![screenshot-8](/assets/images/posts/trollcave-walkthrough/screenshot-8.png)

-The first obstacle I encountered was that file uploading is disabled.
+The first obstacle I encountered - not being able to upload anything.
 Well, I'm the **Superadmin** remember?
-I can simply go to the **Admin panel** to enable it.
+I could go to the **Admin panel** to enable it.

 ![screenshot-9](/assets/images/posts/trollcave-walkthrough/screenshot-9.png)

-Now that I can upload file, what kind of file should I upload?
+Now that I'm able to upload files, what kind of file should I upload?
 RoR is not PHP and there's no point in uploading `.rb` files if you knew the directory structure of a RoR application.

 ![screenshot-10](/assets/images/posts/trollcave-walkthrough/screenshot-10.png)